Introduction to Model-Based Derivative-Free Optimization: Technical Preliminaries

-We now consider the core subroutine of \algref{alg_basic_tr}, namely the solution of the trust-region subproblem \eqref{eq_trs} to compute a step which decreases the model, and which we hope will also reduce the objective.
+The core calculation in \algref{alg_basic_tr} is the (approximate) solution of the trust-region subproblem \eqref{eq_trs}.
 Ignoring the specific choice of model and centering the model at the current iterate, this subproblem has the general form

 At first glance, solving \eqref{eq_trs_generic} appears daunting: instead of our original problem of minimizing $f$, now at each iteration we need to minimize a different function, but with constraints!
-However, the special structure of \eqref{eq_trs_generic}---minimizing a (possibly nonconvex) quadratic objective subject to single a Euclidean ball constraint---allows the efficient calculation of exact (global) minimizers, and even more efficient calculation of sufficiently good approximate minimizers.

-In particular, we have the following simple characterization of global minimizers of the trust-region subproblem.